-Why Tracking CAC Isn’t Just for Startups
+Why Tracking Customer Acquisition Cost Isn’t Just for Startups

 In its simplest form, CAC is calculated by dividing the sales and marketing costs incurred to acquire your customers by the total number of customers acquired.
-The actual inputs may vary from company to company, but at a minimum, the costs should include direct labor and any direct marketing and advertising spend, such as your Google AdWords budget.
+The actual inputs may vary from company to company, but at a minimum, the costs should include direct labor and any direct marketing and advertising spend, such as your Google Ads budget.

 Tracking CAC In The Mid-Market

-• They have a sustained clientbase that comfortably supports the business
+• They have a sustained client base that comfortably supports the business

 • They don’t have the systems in place to allow for tracking